sanjimoh/k8s-monitoring-tool/README.md

   deployment number of replicas and pod deployment container image name & version.
 Other update will be soon introduced.
 * Now it is also possible to fetch a list of pods and it's containers which is breaching a passed CPU & memory thresholds.
+* Now it is also possible to update pod deployment with pod anti-affinity rules which would ensure pods are running in different Kubernetes nodes.
+This is implemented based on Kubernetes label selectors.
+The pod anti-affinity rule currently supported is "preferredDuringSchedulingIgnoredDuringExecution"

 ## Exposed rest endpoints and payload details
 Existing codebase exposes the following endpoints -